The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 He was convicted of murdering eight women and suspected of many more.

-While the world continues to struggle with his census acts, his daughter fights to make peace with her past and find forgiveness in her heart.
+While the world continues to struggle with his senseless acts, his daughter fights to make peace with her past and find forgiveness in her heart.

 Melissa Moore grew up in rural Washington State, the oldest of three children.

-As a child, she adored her dad, a handsome strapping man who stood six foot six.
+As a child, she adored her dad, a handsome, strapping man who stood 6'6.

 But height was not the only thing that set Keith Hunter Jesperson apart.

-While Moore always looked forward to the times her dad, a long-haul truck driver, would return home, she also recalls fearing him.
+While Moore always looked forward to the times her dad, along with her dad, a long-hoe truck driver, would return home, she also recalls fearing him.

 Her father had a penchant for torturing animals found around the family farm, including Moore's pet kittens.